Click for homepage

 Normal text consists of over 50 different characters (26 letters, 10 numbers, 10 punctuation marks and some control codes).
 In the ITA2 standard, 5 bits are used to represent a character, which means that only 32 different codes can be created (25).
 As this is insufficient for normal text, most codes are used three times (i.e. have 3 different meanings) and special reserved codes are used to shift between the sets, known as Letters (LTRS), Figures (FIGS) and Cyrillic (RUS).

-The letters of the Cyrillic alphabet is mapped onto their Latin equivalent were possible.
+The letters of the Cyrillic alphabet are mapped onto their Latin equivalent were possible.
 As Cyrillic has more characters than the Latin alphabet – typically 33 instead of 26 – five figures have been replaced by Cyrillic letters.
 The Russian symbol ' Ъ ' is discarded, whilst ' Ë ' is replaced by ' E '.
 The Cyrillic alphabet is selected with the former NULL code (000·00), and is deselected by pressing FIGS (110·11) or LTRS (111·11).
 CR, LF and SPACE are common to all alphabets.

 LTRS-shift is represented by 111·11 (5 holes), so that it can be used to wipe part of a paper tape, without affecting the rest.
 Normally, a paper tape would start with two LTRS characters, to ensure that the teletype is in Letters-mode.
 By convention, the holes (bits) in the tape are called channels or tracks and the tape is shown as it runs through the reader away from you.